 How is it possible for two people to have the exact same experience and have very different reactions?

 I need slow and steady.
 I rely on risk assessments.
-My heart was filled with fear and insecurity.
 In the face of uncertainty, I could only respond with what I knew–fear.
 It was my go-to response in the face of the unknown.

 Our lives can sometimes feel like an out of control roller coaster ride.
-And depending on what you are made of or, what is inside of you, you may have a very different experience than the person sitting right next to you.
+And depending on what you are made (your life experiences, your belief system) and what is inside of you, you may have a very different experience and perception than the person sitting right next to you.

 Be careful what you think, because your thoughts run your life.
 Proverbs 4:23 (NCV)